 In addition, a lot of the charm in these countries is visiting smaller towns that are not well connected or a mountain viewpoint over the Adriatic or Lake Ohrid.

 Renting a car is very cheap in the region.
 I started my trip in Tirana and a rental car could be had for as cheap as €10.
 I ended up paying about €18 a day for full insurance coverage and from a more reputable company.
+The car insurer was very easy to work with.

 The roads in the these countries are plenty good when you’re on the main freeways.